Categories

 I do not use hand warmers or any type of heating system that relies on batteries.
 I think these methods are unnecessary and unreliable.
 I want a system that is long lasting and dependable.

-I use a 2-sock method to keep my feet warm.
+I use a 2-sock method.
 I use this method even on some summer trips.
 This method increases comfort and warmth and reduces the chances of blisters.
 It consist of a thin liner sock covered with a thick outer cushioning sock.
 Together, both need to allow the foot to flex and wiggle in the boot.

 The two-sock layer method.
 Thin Merino wool liner socks (black) compared to the thickness of an outer layer wool cushion socks.